Angel Vivaldi: Philanthropic work

 Vivaldi participated in the annual Jemfest event held in Orlando, Florida.
 Its aim was to raise money for Steve Vai's Make A Noise Foundation.
 Vivaldi performed in 2005, 2006, 2007 and 2010 which featured a masterclass from Steve Vai.

 Following the events of the 2016 Orlando nightclub shooting, Vivaldi broadcast a six-hour live stream to raise funds for the victims and their families.

 After losing his friend to ALS in 2014, Vivaldi launched a live broadcast with Chris Letchford of Scale the Summit called "Shred for ALS", raising money for ALS research at the ALS Therapy Development Institute.

-He has also spoken out as a gay man in support of the LGBT community.
+Angel organized the "Shred for Australia" Livestream to raise money for the 2020 fires featuring musicians such as Herman Li, Tosin Abasi, Nita Strauss, Michael Angelo Batio, Matt Heafy of Trivium, Cole Rolland, Gus G and more.

 He practices meditation stating that it helps with getting focused while on tour or in the studio.

 Influences

 Vivaldi holds Kurt Cobain as one of his biggest inspirations to picking up the guitar.
-Today his influences include Carmen Miranda, Kaki King, Jean Luc Ponty, Evergrey, Misery Signals, Parkway Drive and Mattias Eklundh.
+Today his influences include Carmen Miranda, Kaki King, Jean-Luc Ponty, Evergrey, Misery Signals, Parkway Drive and Mattias Eklundh.

 Equipment

-Vivaldi had been a long-time user of seven string Ibanez guitars, primarily an RG7 called "Dorothy".
+Vivaldi had been a long-time user of seven string Ibanez guitars, primarily an RG7CT called "Dorothy".
 He can be seen using various Ibanez 7-strings throughout his videos, but he records and performs mainly with "Dorothy".

 He uses Mesa Boogie amps, Fractal Audio Axe FX 2 XL and DiMarzio pickups.

 In 2018 Vivaldi was endorsed by guitar manufacturer Charvel, which made him a seven string variant of their "DK-24" as a signature model.